 Accreditation Commission for Education in Nursing (ACEN)

 3343 Peachtree Road, Suite 850

 Atlanta, GA 30326

 Further information regarding progression in the program and specific program policies is provided to the ADN student in the individual program handbook distributed during the first ADN class.
 Students are referred to this handbook throughout the program.
 A copy of the ADN Student Handbook is available on request from the Health Division and is posted on the ADN program website.
-NIACC’s ADN program outcomes are also available online.
+Please refer to the current catalog for current program outcomes.

 Students should be aware that they will travel a distance for various clinical experience and that some clinical experiences will be scheduled during evening/night hours and weekends.
 Online access for web-enhanced course assignments is required.
 Computer labs on campus are available during designated hours.

 Drug testing may be required by individual agencies.
 Criminal background checks and adult/dependent abuse checks will be required for all incoming students and students reentering the program.
 Results of the background and abuse checks will be reviewed by the State Department of Human Services to determine eligibility for clinical enrollment in the program, but does not guarantee licensure upon program completion.
 Costs for requirements will be the responsibility of the student.